MamunHoque/fauxmoESP/README.md

 ## Step One:
 ### Download or clone full source code from here: [Source Code](https://github.com/MamunHoque/fauxmoESP/archive/master.zip)

-So, Unzip the files and Go to your Arduino IDE and install the 3 above libraries form libraries folder under your Arduino/Library directory or Install by zip option.
+So, Unzip the files and Go to your Arduino IDE and install the 3 above libraries from libraries folder under your Arduino/Library directory or Install by zip option.
 ![Alternate image text](https://raw.githubusercontent.com/MamunHoque/fauxmoESP/master/images/package_install.png)

 ## Step Two: